jzfdav/jz/AI_RULES_DO.md

 8. Preserve existing behavior unless explicitly told otherwise
 9. Ask for clarification ONLY if the task is ambiguous
 10. Default to doing LESS rather than more
+11. Ensure all declared variables are used and the code builds cleanly in Go

 If unsure, stop and ask rather than guessing.